aklinker1/webext-core/docs/guide/job-scheduler/index.md

 If a job has been created in the past, and nothing has changed, `scheduleJob` will do nothing.
 If something changed, it will update the job.

-To stop running a job, you'll need to call `removeJob`.
+To stop running a job, call `removeJob`.

 ```ts
 job.removeJob('some-old-job');
 ```

 :::warning
-This is especially important when releasing an update after removing a job you no longer want running - even if you're not calling `scheduleJob` anymore, if you don't call `removeJob`, the alarm managed internally for that job will not be deleted.
+This is especially important when releasing an update after removing a job that is no longer needed - even if `scheduleJob` isn't called anymore.
+If you don't call `removeJob`, the alarm managed internally for that job will not be deleted.
 :::

 ## Parameterized Jobs